navalesnahuel/crypto-pipeline/README.md

 # crypto-pipeline
-This is the code to do the full proccess from obtaining data from an API to get it into BigQuery (Data Warehouse)
+This is the code to do the full proccess from obtaining data from an API to get it into Data Warehouse

 Airflow
-Google Cloud (Composer - GCS - DataProc - Big Query - DataProc)
+Google Cloud (Composer - GCS - DataProc - Big Query)
-Python